Nexure-Solutions-LLP/NexurePanel/README.md

 - **Multi-Industry Ready**
   Designed to support industries ranging from accounting and finance to telecommunications, cloud computing, automotive, and web services.

-- **Open Source by Design**
-  Built for transparency, extensibility, and developer contribution.

 ---